West Nile virus is a disease spread to people by the bite of an infected mosquito. In Nebraska, it is spread by Culex species mosquitoes.

 For more information on West Nile virus, contact your local health department or call the DHHS Office of Epidemiology at (402) 471-2937.

 Dead birds can be an indication that West Nile virus is present in an area.
-The general public is encouraged to report dead bird sightings to their local health departments so that these can be tracked across the primary West Nile virus seasons (summer and fall).
+The general public is encouraged to report dead bird sightings to their local health departments so that these can be tracked across the primary West Nile virus seasons (June 1 – September 30).
 At this time dead birds are not being tested.